Portage Lake (Alaska): Access and recreation

 The western shore of Portage Lake is easily accessed via a large parking lot at the lakeside Begich, Boggs Visitor Center, just off the Portage Glacier Highway.
 (The Center was named after Congressmen Nick Begich and Hale Boggs, who were killed in a 1972 plane crash.)
 Portage Glacier Cruises operates a short glacier cruise, which takes visitors near the face of the glacier.
-Recreational boating in the lake was illegal in the past, due to rolling icebergs and the calving face of Portage Glacier at the far end of the lake, but is now legal, though proper precautions must be taken for the challenging conditions.
+Recreational boating in the lake was illegal in the past, due to rolling icebergs and the calving face of Portage Glacier at the far end of the lake, but is now legal.
+However, proper precautions must be taken for the challenging conditions.

 During winter and spring, the lake is a popular destination for cross-country skiing, kite skiing, mountain biking, skating, snowshoe running, and hiking.
-The "crust skiing" of mid spring is especially prized by skiers.
+Skiers especially prize the "crust skiing" of mid-spring.
 Skiers must take appropriate precautions near Portage Glacier, as the constant movement of the glacier's calving face breaks up even thick lake ice and can create patches of open water or unstable ice near the glacier's face, even in midwinter.